 The most important spectral region for identifying treated stones is around 3000 cm-1.
 The peaks in this region generally correspond to the C-H bonds in organic compounds.
 The exact position of these peaks reveals a great deal about the chemical structure of the organic material.
 The figure below shows an expansion of the absorbance spectrum from the emerald displayed above and a spectrum of a common hydrocarbon oil or wax.
 The lower spectrum is the result of digitally subtracting the spectral features of the oil spectrum from the emerald.
 The complete disappearance of the oil peaks clearly indicates the presence of a simple oil or wax.

-- UVVIS (Thermo Scientific Evolution 600)
+- UVVIS (Thermo Scientific Evolution 600) to be replaced

 Ultraviolet-visible spectroscopy is considered an important tool in analytical chemistry.
 In fact, this is one of the most commonly used techniques in clinical as well as chemical laboratories.
 This tool is used for the qualitative analysis and identification of chemicals.
 However, its main use is for the quantitative determination of different organic and inorganic compounds in solution.
 Basically, spectroscopy is related to the interaction of light with matter.
 As light is absorbed by matter, the result is an increase in the energy content of the atoms or molecules.
 The absorption of visible light or ultraviolet light by a chemical compound will produce a distinct spectrum.
 When ultraviolet radiations are absorbed, this results in the excitation of the electrons from the ground state towards a higher energy state.
 The theory revolving around this concept states that the energy from the absorbed ultraviolet radiation is actually equal to the energy difference between the higher energy state and the ground state.